 Avalon Afriyie wears one of her favourite spring midi dresses.

 I’m a firm believer that midi dresses can be worn year-round and styled in myriad ways, whether that’s with a polo-neck and knee-high boots, an oversized jumper or wrap styles worn untied like a flowy bohemian-style cardi.
-However, come spring, when our choices are less about retaining heat under bundled layers and more about fanciful styling, the midi dress really comes into its own.
+However, come summer, when our choices are less about retaining heat under bundled layers and more about fanciful styling, the midi dress really comes into its own.
 I’m already envisaging flocking through tufts of overgrown grass and picnicking with friends at the mere thought of wearing a dress without tights.

 Monikh Dale wears a green floral spring midi dress.

 The last few years have seen this style somewhat elevated.
 We’re seeing puff sleeves, perforated knits, slits and cut-outs, balancing the proportions of fabric-heavy styles, and best of all, they’re timeless.

 This season, expect to see midis in a rich jewel-toned pallet with a healthy dose of florals to boot.
 (Despite what some people believe, I fully think it wouldn’t be summer styling without some pattern.)
 Also, powder blue, burnt sienna, greens spanning from emerald to chartreuse and cocoa browns are dominating this year, in addition to classic neutrals.

 Below is a curation of the best summer midi dresses that have caught my eye lately, from high-street to high-end.
 If you too go weak at the knees for a midi, you’re in for a real treat.

 Queen of throw-on dresses Claudia Berresford wears a orange midi dress with puff sleeves.